Dre Campbell Farm

 This is a repelling rather than a killing method, but everything that keeps earwigs away is useful.

 To use essential oils to get rid of earwigs, mix 15 drops of an oil like lavender, basil, peppermint, cinnamon, or clove with 4 ounces of water.
-Next, add it to a spray bottle and spray where these flying bugs with pinchers are hiding.
+Next, add it to a spray bottle and spray where eawigs are hiding.

 The scent of these oils repels earwigs.
-This DIY treatment is great for both indoor and outdoor use.
+This natural earwig repellent is great for both indoor and outdoor use.

 4. Vinegar

-Mixed with water and sprayed around the garden and house, vinegar is a good deterrent for the critters.
+Mixed with water and sprayed around the garden and house, vinegar is a good DIY treatment for earwigs.

 Combined with a little liquid soap, vinegar will kill earwigs almost immediately when sprayed directly on them.
 However, use it with a light hand, as vinegar will likely burn or kill the plants if the solution is too strong.